Carmel-by-the-Sea World War I Memorial Arch: History

 For forty-four years the arch did not contain a bell.
-Harry J. Downie (1903-1980) donated the first Spanish-style bell, believed to date back to 1692, which was added to the memorial in 1966 to mark the city's 50th anniversary.
-The bell is suspended from a timber beam almost certainly carved by Charles Greene.
-The arch was restored and rededicated on November 11, 1977.
+Harry J. Downie (1903–1980) donated the first Spanish-style bell, believed to date back to 1692, which was added to the memorial in 1966 to mark the city's 50th anniversary.

-There is a plaque that was installed in 1984, that reads: This Memorial is dedicated to the men of Carmel who responded to their country's call during World War I. We salute them.

-The American Legion Post No. 512 raised the money for a new bell that was more in keeping with the one that Greene had originally designed for the World War I Memorial Arch.
-The bronze bell was installed in 2016 to honor the 100th anniversary of the incorporation of Carmel-by-the-Sea and dedicated on Veterans Day, November 11, 2016.
-The old bell is stored at the Carmel library’s Henry Meade Williams Local History Room.
+After a new bronze bell was installed in 2016, the old bell is stored at the Carmel library's Henry Meade Williams Local History Room.

 On October 6, 2017, the U.S. United States World War I Centennial Commission chose the arch as one of 100 memorials across the country to receive a matching $2,000 grant for restoration work in anticipation of the 100th anniversary of the end of World War I.

 Every Memorial Day and Veterans Day, an American Legion Post 512 member rings the commemorative bell at 11:00 a.m., at Ocean and San Carlos followed by an open house at Post 512 on Delores.

-The Memorial Arch is significant under California Register criteria in history as a community’s expression of respect for 56 Carmelites who served their county in World War I. It is also significant in the area of architecture as the work of architect, Charles Sumner Greene.
+The Memorial Arch is significant under California Register criteria in history as a community's expression of respect for 56 Carmelites who served their county in World War I. It is also significant in the area of architecture as the work of architect, Charles Sumner Greene.